Image fusion is the process of combining relevant information in two or more images of a scene into a single highly

 (g)

-Fig. 1. (a)-(f) Bands 1, 2, 3, 4, 5, and 7 of a Landsat TM image. (g) Details in all images are fused into one image.
+Fig. 1. (a)-(f) Bands 1, 2, 3, 4, 5, and 7 of a Landsat TM image.
+These images are courtesy of NASA. (g) Details in

 Image fusion techniques assume that the given images are already registered.
 In many situations, this assumption does